 - Strip your house of its rugs, throws and knick-knacks: Try filling it with plants instead.
 It's a visual trick that, like the aural trick above, works to fool your mind; bare surfaces look cooler which in turn makes you feel cooler.

-What are your tricks?
+What are your tricks for staying cool?